YBDYY/Skafis-/README.md

 ### 🔹 API Testing with Postman
 - Created and used Postman collections to test backend `take flow`
+- Created and used Postman collections to test backend `content upload flow`
 - Wrote tests using Postman’s built-in JavaScript-based `pm` API
 - Validated response codes, response body data, and headers
 - Learned: